-- Your Varsity Points and winnings from tournaments with HSEL are converted into dollars being sent to the college/university you are or will be enrolled in.
+- Your Varsity Points and winnings from tournaments with HSEL are converted into dollars that will sent to the college or university you attend in the future.

 - Varsity Points are no longer needed to be calculated or used.
-HSEL and VEF are now just handling prizing at the end of each season with no need to tally points and convert them or request or redeem them.
+HSEL and VEF are now simply handling prizing at the end of each season with no need to tall, convert, or redeem points.

 - How do we split prizing among the players on the roster?

 If you have any questions, please email email@example.com!

 The Videogames and Esports Foundation (VEF) is designated by the IRS Tax Code as a 501(c)(3) public charity.

 The Videogames and Esports Foundation is recognized as exempt under section 501(c)(3) of the Internal Revenue code.